viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

 Overview of NG LEED unit
 ========================

+.. admonition:: TL;DR

+    To open the LEED unit and access the electronics, follow these steps:

+        * Make sure to disconnect the unit from the mains voltage and wait 5 minutes for the capacitors to discharge.
+        * Open the chassis as shown in :numref:`fig_ngleed_new_overview`.
+        * Remove the desired module(s) as shown in :numref:`fig_ngleed_remove_hv_cables`.
+        * If necessary, remove the rear panel as shown in :numref:`fig_ngleed_rear_panel_tilted`.

 :numref:`fig_ngleed_old_overview` and :numref:`fig_ngleed_new_overview` show an overview of the **older** and **newer** versions of the NG LEED electronics, respectively.
 The two versions can be told apart from the different appearance of the rear \[:numref:`fig_ngleed_old_overview`\ (a), :numref:`fig_ngleed_new_overview`\ (a)\] and front \[:numref:`fig_ngleed_old_overview`\ (c), :numref:`fig_ngleed_new_overview`\ (c)\] panels.